pair of this end up chairs recovered

 bench cushion piping

-When you reach the start of your pinned piping, simply overlap the two about 2″ and cut off the excess.
+When you reach the start of your pinned piping, simply overlap the two a little bit about 2″ and cut off the excess.

 sewing bench cushion corners